Linear syzygies on curves with prescribed gonality: Abstract

 \section{Abstract}

 We prove two statements concerning the linear strand of the minimal free resolution of a $k$-gonal curve $C$ of genus $g$.
-Firstly, we show that a general curve $C$ of genus $g$ of non-maximal gonality $k\leq \frac{g+1}{2}$ satisfies Schreyer's Conjecture, that is, $b_{g-k,1}(C,K_C)=g-k$.
-This is a statement going beyond Green's Conjecture and predicts that all highest order linear syzygies in the canonical embedding of $C$ are determined by the syzygies of the $(k-1)$-dimensional scroll containing $C$.
-Secondly, we formulate an optimal effective version of the Gonality Conjecture and prove it for general $k$-gonal curves.
-This generalizes the asymptotic Gonality Conjecture proved by Ein-Lazarsfeld and improves results of Rathmann in the case where $C$ is a general curve of fixed gonality.
+Firstly, we show that a general curve $C$ of genus $g$ of non-maximal gonality $k\leq \frac{g+1}{2}$ satisfies Schreyer's Conjecture, that is, $b_{g-k,1}(C,\omega_C)=g-k$.
+This statement goes beyond Green's Conjecture and predicts that all highest order linear syzygies in the canonical embedding of $C$ are determined by the syzygies of the $(k-1)$-dimensional scroll containing $C$.
+Secondly, we prove an optimal effective version of the Gonality Conjecture for general $k$-gonal curves, which makes more precise the (asymptotic) Gonality Conjecture proved by Ein-Lazarsfeld and improves results of Rathmann.